Albert Elay Shaltiel

+Shaltiel was born in Tehran and educated in Jewish schools until the Iranian Revolution in 1978.
+At 16, he was forced into paramilitary exercises, prompting his decision to flee Iran.
+After a harrowing escape through Afghanistan and Pakistan, during which he was imprisoned and tortured, Shaltiel eventually reached Vienna in 1988.
+He later moved to Los Angeles, where he became an entrepreneur and active in the Iranian-American Jewish community.
+In 2000, Shaltiel immigrated to Israel, where he married and started a family.

+Shaltiel is also involved in Holocaust remembrance activities, participating in annual ceremonies at Yad Vashem and emphasizing the importance of preventing future genocides, particularly in light of his experiences in Iran.

 Early life

 Albert was born, the fourth of five children, at the Dr. Sapir Hospital in Tehran.
 He studied in Ozar HaTorah, a traditional Jewish primary school.
 Albert's father, Abraham Shaltiel, earned his living in textiles and also invested in real estate.
 They were affluent and lived comfortably.

 Following the Iranian Revolution in 1978 and the outbreak of the Iran-Iraq war in 1980, life in Iran changed.
 It became more difficult to be openly Jewish and Albert's high school, Alliance, lost its Jewish character.
 At the age of 16, Albert was forced to take part in paramilitary exercises in order to take part in the war.

 Escape from Iran

 Following his forced conscription, Albert decided to flee.
 With the help of smugglers, he planned his escape route through Afghanistan and Pakistan, via Zahedan in southeastern Iran.
 During his escape he was arrested, brutally tortured and imprisoned.

 Albert was restrained in a jail cell with 20 Baluchi tribesmen.
 Fortunately for him, while being transported back to Tehran, his van crashed and he was sent to a field hospital from where he would later on be rescued by Balochi tribesmen.
 He stayed with the Baloch for a month before moving to America.

 After months of clandestine and arduous travel, Albert arrived in Vienna in 1988, where he awaited his visa for a year.
 In Vienna, he was helped by HIAS, an American non-profit organisation that provides humanitarian aid and assistance to refugees.
 Eventually, he joined his brother in Los Angeles, where he became an entrepreneur and an active member of the Iranian-American Jewish community.

 He arrived in Israel in 2000.
 He met and married Yael, his wife, shortly afterward, and today they are parents to four children.